 The first thing to try is resetting the Netflix app.
-Open your iPhone Settings -> Scroll down until you see Netflix -> Tap on Netflix -> Tap on Reset -> Press your Home Button.
+Open your iPhone Settings -> Scroll down until you see Netflix -> Tap on Netflix -> Toggle Reset on.
 Open Netflix again and sign back in.

 How to Fix Netflix Error 12001

-Android Netflix problems are also common and normally include the Netflix Error 12001.
-When you see this it means that the data on your device is out of date and needs cleared.
+Android Netflix problems are also common and normally includes the Netflix 12001 error code.
+When you see this it means that the data on your device is out of date and needs to be cleared.

 The first thing to try is restarting your Android, but if that doesn’t work you will need to clear the Netflix data from your device.

 Go to your Android Settings -> Application Manager (Apps or Applications) -> Tap on Netflix -> Tap on Clear Data -> Tap OK.
 This process may differ depending on your phone model and operating system.

 If that fails, you can try a different wireless connection or contact Netflix for support.

 How to Fix Netflix Error 40103

 Netflix error code 40103 is an issue that may be related to an outdated version of Netflix or a VPN.
 In order to fix this issue, first make sure your Netflix app is updated to the latest version.

 If that doesn’t resolve the problem, and you’re using a VPN, try turning the VPN off and see if that resolves the error.
 You may also want to restart your modem and/or router or try resetting the network settings on your device.